 In order to find the appropriate device for you, you need to think about the main utility you will find for it.
 Will you use it at the range?
 If the answer is yes, you should buy a hearing device with a high level of NRR.
 Even if your weapon has a small caliber and doesn’t do a lot of noise, you can bet there will be other shooters out there, and some of them will definitely have louder weapons with larger calibers.

-Classifying them by their NRR levels, the headsets would fit in this main categories:
+Classifying them by their NRR levels, the headsets would fit in these main categories:

 - Up to 20 dB – Not suitable for firing any live round weapon, not even handguns.
 Suitable for most air handguns and air rifles.